Roy and Emily Lanterman and their two sons Lloyd and Frank.

 Lanterman History

 Listed on the National Register of Historic Places, the impressive home of Dr. Roy Lanterman and his wife, Emily, is now owned by the City of La Cañada Flintridge and maintained and administered by the non-profit Lanterman Historical Museum Foundation.
-The home, covering about 11,500 square feet, including the basement, was the first totally reinforced concrete home built west of the Mississippi River.
-It was designed by architect Arthur Haley in 1915 and features a U-shaped Mexican Colonial hacienda design with a fountain courtyard in the middle, pergolas with plantings on all sides of the house, and English Arts and Crafts design elements throughout.
+The reinforced concrete home was designed by architect Arthur Haley in 1915 and features a U-shaped Mexican Colonial hacienda design with a fountain courtyard in the middle, pergolas with plantings on all sides of the house, and English Arts and Crafts design elements throughout.

 Roy Lanterman’s parents initially settled in the Crescenta-Cañada Valley in 1875.
 After practicing as a doctor in Los Angeles, Roy decided to return to his childhood home with his wife and two teenage sons.
 His wife Emily was from a wealthy Santa Monica family and was reluctant to move out to the rural and isolated location.
 This lavish house, which included many modern conveniences, was Dr. Lanterman’s way of persuading his wife that life in La Cañada could still be comfortable.
 He even included a ballroom on the second story of the house.